BlueprintDesignLab/design-analyser/README.md

-# CSS/Layout Prompt Extractor (Svelte 5 + SvelteKit + OpenAI)
+# Design Analyser (Svelte 5 + SvelteKit + OpenAI)

-Generate a master prompt to guide LLMs in recreating layout and styling inspired by up to three public reference websites.
-The app server-side fetches and summarizes HTML/CSS, merges design signals, and produces a brand-safe, accessibility-minded prompt using OpenAI.
+Analyse and generate design insights from up to three public reference websites.
+The app server-side fetches and summarises HTML/CSS, merges design signals, and produces a brand-safe, accessibility-minded analysis using OpenAI.

 ## Features

 - Input up to 3 public URLs
 - Server-side fetching of HTML and linked stylesheets (first-level)
 - Summarization into design tokens, layout landmarks, and component patterns
-- Master prompt generation using OpenAI gpt-5
+- Design analysis generation using OpenAI gpt-5
 - Copy-to-clipboard and Download as .md
 - Guardrails to avoid copying proprietary assets/branding
 - No persistence; API key never exposed to the client